You are considered a transfer applicant if any semester or quarter units were taken at another college after graduating from high school.

 - CSS/Financial Aid PROFILE (if applying for need-based financial aid)

-Please see the International Students page for more information.
+- Certified English translations of all documents.
+Please see the International Applicants page for more information.